 However, there are a few caveats…

 - You will need to get some basic experience in your skill before you start marketing your freelance business.
 For example, you can do work for friends for free in exchange for work samples, or you could take an online course in your field as a way to get professional development in the industry.
 I teach more about how you can get basic experience in the Goodbye 9 to 5 masterclass.

 - It’s a good idea (and ethical!) to be upfront about your experience level at all times.
 Never pretend that you have a degree in something that you don’t.
 Be honest if you are just starting out!

 - You should definitely do your research (and get help!) with how to start a business if you have no background in business.
 Don’t try to do it all on your own!
-Try something like my free Create a Strategic Action Plan for Your Business BOOTCAMP or the Begin Your Biz Challenge to get yourself started.
+Try something like my free Business Planning Retreat Workshop to get started.

 If you don’t have the experience yet, either in business or in your industry, explore ways to frame that as a positive for clients.